FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 ### Scenario 2 - Data science

 !!! assignment
-    **You want to train a machine-learned model and need data.
+    **You want to evaluate the impact of metal intercalation on molecular crystals.
+    Maybe, if you find enough high-quality data, even train a machine-learned model.
     Specifically, you are interested in predicting the HOMO-LUMO energy gap for molecules with XXXX.**

     _Note:_ this scenario assumes that you at least skimmed scenario 1.